Rajon Rondo Praises Lonzo Ball, LeBron James After Signing With The Lakers

 “You put any team, any group of players around LeBron James, as he has done [eight] straight times, he went to the Finals.
 So my expectations are the exact same thing,” Rondo told reporters Friday, according to ESPN.
 “Even with the Warriors adding [DeMarcus Cousins] and the Rockets being who they are, I think we fit right up there in the mix.”

-The PG explained his role to reporters as one where he will help the Lakers win games in “any way possible.”
+The point guard explained his role to reporters as one where he will help the Lakers win games in “any way possible.”
 He mentioned that along with the young core that the Lakers have built, he plans to get his teammates the best shots possible that can lead them to victory.

 For Rondo, playing with the likes of LeBron is exciting because of the fact that the forward will help him get open looks on the court.
-He mentioned that the dynamic scoring on the team will be hard to defend with the versatile players in James, Ball and himself.
+He mentioned that the dynamic scoring on the team will be hard to defend with the versatile players in James, Ball, and himself.

-It seems Rondo will have at least one year to prove his value to the team since he signed a one-year $9 million deal with the Los Angeles Lakers.
+It seems Rondo will have at least one year to prove his value to the team since he signed a one-year, $9 million deal with the Los Angeles Lakers.